MOVE (Philadelphia organization): 2002 shooting of John Gilbride

 After John Africa's death, his widow, Alberta, married John Gilbride, Jr. Together they had a child, Zackary Africa, before divorcing in 1999.
 By 2002, Gilbride had no longer supported MOVE and resettled in Maple Shade, New Jersey.
-Alberta Africa was living in Cherry Hill, New Jersey, with their son, John Zachary Gilbride, as he was legally known.
+Alberta Africa was living in Cherry Hill, New Jersey, with their son, John Zachary Gilbride.

 On September 10, 2002, in the course of their bitter custody dispute, Gilbride testified in court that MOVE had threatened to kill him.
 The court granted Gilbride partial custody of Zackary, allowing him unsupervised visits.

 On September 27, shortly after midnight and prior to Gilbride's first visitation date with Zackary, an unknown assailant shot and killed him as he sat in a car parked outside his New Jersey apartment complex.
 Investigators did not name a suspect and the Burlington County Police did not release ballistics information.

 The case remains unsolved.
 A MOVE spokeswoman initially said that the U.S. government had assassinated Gilbride in order to frame MOVE.
 His ex-wife Alberta Africa denied that the murder had occurred.
 She said in 2009 that Gilbride "is out hiding somewhere".
 Tony Allen, an ex-MOVE member, says that MOVE murdered Gilbride.

 In 2012, The Philadelphia Inquirer reported that Gilbride had told friends and family that he had recorded incriminating evidence in a notebook as security against a "hit" by MOVE.
 Gilbride said he had placed the notebook inside a locker for safekeeping.
 The Burlington County Prosecutor's Office declined to follow up on the report.

-In 2021, the investigative podcast Murder At Ryan's Run brought forth new information about the years, months and days leading up to John Gilbride's murder on September 26, 2002.
-In more than 40 interviews with ex-MOVE members, ex-MOVE supporters, reporters and John's family and friends, the picture that MOVE is just a peaceful back-to-nature group is eclipsed by allegations it is an abusive cult that indoctrinated John and then went after him when he left and wanted to see his son.
-MOVE members that knew and lived with John in headquarters allege that Alberta mentally and physically abused John and also held "meetings" where she ordered other MOVE members to berate and threaten him.
-When John finally escaped and emerged with a family court lawyer, Alberta Africa declared John to be an enemy of MOVE and a 4-year harassment campaign began.
-Ex-MOVE supporters admit to putting intimidating flyers in the neighborhood of the family court judge in charge of the custody case as well as distributing a MOVE flyer threatening another May 13th confrontation if authorities tried to enforce the custody orders.
-One story comes from a woman born into MOVE alleging she was asked to "cycle" (MOVE terminology for kill) John's 6 year old son so that "the system", meaning John or anyone outside of MOVE, could not take him.
-John Gilbride's murder remains unsolved.